radiantearth/stac-spec/api-spec/README.md

 in several forms.
 The most straightforward for an implementor new to STAC is the [STAC-standalone.yaml](STAC-standalone.yaml).
 This gives a complete service with the main STAC endpoint.
 See the [online documentation](https://app.swaggerhub.com/apis/cholmesgeo/STAC-standalone/) for the api rendered interactively.

-An OpenAPI 2.0 (swagger) version is also available ([WFS3core+STAC-swagger2.yaml](WFS3core+STAC-swagger2.yaml)), which can be useful for autogenerating client and server code.

 ##### Warning

 **The latest spec has not yet been fully validated by actual implementations.
 This will come soon, but if you